cult-of-coders/grapher/docs/linking_collections.md

 This is just a simple illustration, imagine the scenario, in which you had comments, and the comments had authors, and you needed their avatar.
-Your code can easily grow to many lines of code, and it will be much less performant because of the many round-trips you do to the database.
+Your code can easily grow very large, and it's going to be hard to make it performant.

-## Linking Types
+## A basic link

-To make the link illustrated in the example above, we create a separate `links.js` file that is imported separately outside the collection module.
-We'll understand later why.
+To define the link illustrated in the example above, we create a separate `links.js` file that is imported separately outside the collection module.
+We need to define the links in their own module, after all collections have been defined, because there will be situations where 2 collections import each other, leading to some strange behaviors.

 ```js
 // file: /imports/db/posts/links.js